htzh/holnat/README.md

 > CPU time (user): 2.115252
 ```

 We also gave the "hideously slow" Simson's theorems a try, in native mode (we did not bother with the byte code version).
 The first one came in at just under 85s.
 The second one ran up to ```801 basis elements and 174174 critical pairs``` after close to an hour, at which point it caused a seg fault.
 There is a known OCaml bug for ARM64 where stack overflow is not detected.
 We may give this another go in the future when the bug fix is released in OCaml 13.x.
+The numbers for some "barely feasible" proofs in ```quelim_examples.ml``` can be found in [```quelim_examples_native.txt```](https://github.com/htzh/holnat/blob/master/timings/quelim_examples_native.txt).
+The last example, which now takes 236s, was considered to "take[s] too long ... and too much memory too".

 Timings are done on an Apple M1 MacBook Air.